Employee Feature: Q&A with Hayato Osawa, Sales Executive, Asia Pacific & JapanBy Copperleaf

 What is your role and what do you do?

 I am responsible for advancing opportunities and managing sales in Japan.
 I began working at Copperleaf in January of 2019.
 At the time, Copperleaf was in the very early stages of entering the Japanese market and was looking to develop its brand presence in the region.
 I was brought on board to help build a strong sales pipeline and ensure that the region’s growth and success falls in line with Copperleaf’s overall global sales strategy.
-My focus is on establishing and expanding relationships with customers, industry prospects, regulators, and governmental organizations such as the Ministry of Economy, Trade and Industry (METI).
+My focus is on establishing and expanding relationships with customers, industry prospects, regulators, and governmental organizations such as the Ministry of Economics, Trade and Industry (METI).
 I also represent the company at regional trade shows and conferences to help promote our software solutions to prospects.

 Japanese business culture is very unique and it can be difficult for foreign businesses looking to establish themselves in this market.
 Having been born and raised in Japan, I bring knowledge of Japanese business etiquette and nuances, and an understanding of how business processes and expectations might be different from organizations in other parts of the world.
 I think this will really help Copperleaf build strong relationships in the region.